Windows of Welcome

 Genaro started with a love of drawing and graphics, pursued a career as a Tattooist in Mexico City, then shifted towards editorial illustration and visual communication, creating distinctive and powerful images full of colour.
 We think Genaro’s addition to the Gloucester high street will look incredible.

-Genaro has run some collaging workshops at Gloucester City Council on welcoming refugees to Gloucester, and is creating artwork based on the images and ideas that came out of it.
+Genaro ran collaging workshops at Gloucester City Council on welcoming refugees to Gloucester, and designed artwork based on the images and ideas that came out of it.

 Sherina Steele & Matson Makers